Yemen: Ancient ruins of Saba Kingdom temple vandalised and looted

-Category: World Hits: 5Archaeological sites destroyed and monuments vandalised: the war that has been raging in Yemen since 2014 has greatly impacted the cultural heritage of the country, considered the cradle of many ancient civilisations.
+Category: World Hits: 6Archaeological sites destroyed and monuments vandalised: the war that has been raging in Yemen since 2014 has greatly impacted the cultural heritage of the country, considered the cradle of many ancient civilisations.
 The Temple of Awwam – one of the most important monuments of the ancient kingdom of Saba – now sits abandoned and at the mercy of looters.

 Read more https://observers.france24.com/en/middle-east/20210611-yemen-ancient-ruins-saba-kingdom-temple-awwam-vandalism-looting